erisdisqordia/le-reddit-bot/README.md

 Fork of [luna/eunvrbot](https://gitlab.com/luna/eunvrbot/-/tree/master) with many new options and rewrites to make it customizable

+Note that you can use multiple subreddits with this bot by using `"Megaten+copypasta+dankmemes"` etc as the "subreddit" in `config.py`

 ### Differences include:
 - Status visibility option (previously only posted publicly)
 - NSFW post marking configuration